jbernotat/Trust-study-Bielefeld/README.md

 Material Tobi: Laptops GE 04 und GE 02 (GE 02 ist austauschbar) Material PEPPER: GE 02 (austauschbar) und PEPPER Laptop und Router

-1. Aufbau allgemein
+1. Construction in general

-Bild 1 Robot and game (when entering the room)
+Picture 1 Robot and game (when entering the room)

-Bild 3 Robot and game (as the VP sees it)
+Picture 2 Robot and game (as the VP sees it)

-Bild 3 game and vignette
+Picture 3 game and vignette

-Bild 4 guestionaire
+Picture 4 position of the guestionaire

 2. Videos in the CSRA Apartment

-Bild 1.
-Open the program for the trust-study (CSRA Apartment main computer)
+Picture 5 Open the program for the trust-study (CSRA Apartment main computer)

-Bild 2+3 this is how the vimeo controller looks like
+Picture 6 and 7 this is how the vimeo controller looks like

-Bild 4 if there is a study running before you start, end all the study’s components do not end all the components with a “b_” in the beginning
+Picture 8 if there is a study running before you start, end all the study’s components do not end all the components with a “b_” in the beginning

-Bild 5 start all the study’s components
+Picture 9 start all the study’s components

-Bild 6 look if all the components of the study are green
+Picture 10 look if all the components of the study are green

-Bild 7 video and controller, insert condition and VP-number than click start
+Picture 11 video and controller, insert condition and VP-number than click start

- Bild 8 clicking start
+Picture 12 clicking start

-Bild 9 if the light is red, the record has started
+Picture 13 if the light is red, the record has started

 3. PEPPER

-Picture 1 first the experimenter has to start the “terminator”-function
+Picture 14 first the experimenter has to start the “terminator”-function

-Picture 2 The experimenter has to insert the word “startpepper” so that PEPPER ist connectet to the computer.
+Picture 15 The experimenter has to insert the word “startpepper” so that PEPPER ist connectet to the computer.
 Now the “vimeo”-controller opens automatically.

-Picture 3 The “vimeo” controller
+Picture 16 The “vimeo” controller

-Picture 4 settings for “vimeo” in the submenu default
+Picture 17 settings for “vimeo” in the submenu default

-Picture 5 “vimeo” - choose submenu animation
+Picture 18 “vimeo” - choose submenu animation

- Picture 6 vimeo – settings for the submenu animation
+Picture 19 vimeo – settings for the submenu animation

-Picture 7 vimeo – choose submenu display
+Picture 20 vimeo – choose submenu display

-Picture 8 vimeo – settings submenu display
+Picture 21 vimeo – settings submenu display

-Picture 9 vimeo – click the button on the bottom of the left site
+Picture 22 vimeo – click the button on the bottom of the left site

-Picture 10 insert “env” – enter - “source pepper_shortcuts,bash” - enter
+Picture 23 insert “env” – enter - “source pepper_shortcuts,bash” - enter
 PEPPER – Koordinaten insert: “say A1” (excample) PEPPER – Feedback insert: “yes” or “no”

 VP introduction
 Text VL: „Hello, my name is Hannah and I‘m glad you decided to participate on this study.
 First of all I would like you to read this schedule and to sign it.
 Now I would like you to read this description oft he robot, that is standing over there (VL shows the robot).
 Please go tot he robot and sit down in the oppoisite o fit to read the description.
 When you have read the description, I will introduce you tot he next step.“